nraychaudhuri/playbench/README.md

 contains a stripped down (ie. 0 scala dependency) version of play 2.0 with some generated source files thrown in for good measure

+This project is useful for benchmarking compilation performance.

 download and install sbt 0.12
 =============================
 https://github.com/harrah/xsbt/